ga4gh/data-security/AAI/AAIConnectProfile.md

 A JWT contains a set of [Claims](#term-claim).

 <a name="term-passport-clearinghouse"></a> **Passport Clearinghouse** --
-An OIDC Relying Party service that consumes [Visas](#term-visa) provided by a [Broker](#term-broker), uses them to make an authorization decision at least in part based on inspecting Visas and allows access to a specific set of underlying resources in the target environment or platform.
-This abstraction allows for a variety of models for how systems consume these Visas in order to provide access to resources.
+A service that consumes [Visas](#term-visa) and uses them to make an authorization decision at least in part based on inspecting them and allows access to a specific set of underlying resources in the target environment or platform.
+This abstraction allows for a variety of models for how systems consume these [Visas](#term-visa) in order to provide access to resources.
 Access can be granted by either issuing new access tokens for downstream services (i.e. the Passport Clearinghouse may act like an authorization server) or by providing access to the underlying resources directly (i.e. the Passport Clearinghouse may act like a resource server).
-Some Passport Clearinghouses may issue Passports that contain a new set or subset of Visas for downstream consumption.
+Some Passport Clearinghouses may issue [Passports](#term-passport) that contain a new set or subset of Visas for downstream consumption.

 <a name="term-passport-scoped-access-token"></a> **Passport-Scoped Access Token** --
 An OIDC access token with [scope](https://datatracker.ietf.org/doc/html/rfc6749#section-3.3)